cypherpunk-academy/2064/en/047_2064_Special_Command.md

 He had turned away and didn't react.
 He received another blow to the head and then turned to the group leader.

-Group leader: "Such a bead, a marvel of technology and a nice invention from our torture chambers, ah, excuse me, from our rooms for advanced interrogation techniques.
+Group leader: "Such a bead, a marvel of technology and a beautiful invention from our torture chambers, ah, excuse me, from our rooms for advanced interrogation techniques.
 There's a radio controller built in and a multifunction processor.
 And we programmed it to do two things first and foremost.
-First, it reports your whereabouts and other body data such as heartbeat, blood pressure, etc. on request. and second, he can burst the capsule at any time, and then about half a gram of potassium cyanide, which is prussic acid, enters her body.
+First, it reports your whereabouts and other body data such as heartbeat, blood pressure, etc. on request.
+And second, he can burst the capsule at any time, and then about half a gram of potassium cyanide, which is prussic acid, enters her body.
 Thereupon you experience a death struggle lasting about one to two hours.
 This is one of the most unpleasant there is.
 Oh yes, and if you should come up with the idea of going into a room shielded from radio interference: After about twenty minutes without radio contact, the capsule also opens.
-She needs contact with us.
+It needs to have contact with us.
 We always want to know where you are and how you are."

 Sigur tried to free himself, tore his shoulders back and forth, kicked his legs.